Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 - Any related documentation

-Gateway effectively communicates expected codes of conduct and this Corporate Compliance Plan to all employees and other agents through educational programs and periodic updates.
-Every new employee, and annually for all employees, will be instructed on the Corporate Compliance Plan, expected conduct and instructions on how to access the Corporate Compliance System during the Regulatory orientation process.
+Gateway effectively communicates expected codes of conduct and this Corporate Compliance Plan to all employees, board members, and affiliates through educational programs and periodic updates.
+Every new employee and board member, and annually for all employees and board members, will be instructed on the Corporate Compliance Plan, expected conduct and instructions on how to access the Corporate Compliance System during the Regulatory orientation process.
 Attendance is mandatory and documented through the Human Resources Department.
+Affiliates will receive written information regarding our Corporate Compliance Plan upon engagement and then annually.
+Interns and volunteers do not receive training in the Corporate Compliance Plan as they are unpaid individuals and always accompanied by paid staff.

 As part of the educational program, staff will be made aware that signed acknowledgement and acceptance not only validates receipt of information, but also binds them to follow the Plan and that they are required to bring any violations or perceived violations to the attention of the Chief Quality and Compliance Officer.